dbousfie/PoliticsofAI/syllabus.md

 ## Guidelines for Success in Class

-Since there seldom are definitive answers to the questions we will be asking about Canadian-US relations, and much of what you will learn in this course will be enhanced by the ideas and perspectives of your colleagues.
+Since there seldom are definitive answers to the questions we will be asking about the politics of AI, and much of what you will learn in this course will be enhanced by the ideas and perspectives of your colleagues.
 But for this to work, everyone must participate fully and constructively.
 Be mindful of the following points, and you will be
 successful: